 |Request||Size (MW)||Type||County, State||Status|

-In Zone 3, generation has been proposed in various locations, but over half have been in the southern-most counties in Zone 3.
+In Zone 3, generation has been proposed in various locations.
 Generation could be beneficial in a few areas depending on the capacity of such generation and the exact location.

 Even with the on-going reinforcement plans for Dane County, smaller-scale generation in certain locations could be beneficial to improving the voltage profile in the area and potentially deferring transmission reinforcements.
 Stability analysis would need to be conducted to ensure stable operation of such generation.